hisamafahri/docs/themes/use.md

 ## Tema Lokal

-As you probably found out from the previous section, you can have a local theme for your project.
-By having a **relative path** in your theme field.
 Seperti yang mungkin Anda ketahui dari bagian sebelumnya, Anda dapat memiliki tema lokal untuk proyek Anda.
 Dengan memiliki **relative path** di bidang tema Anda.

 ```yaml